Raquel Willis: Activism and career

 Following graduation from UGA, Willis moved to Atlanta and began getting involved in activism with fellow transgender and gender non-conforming people of color.
 She later came to live in Oakland and work as a communications associate, then national organizer, for the Transgender Law Center.

 Willis was one of the speakers at the 2017 Women's March in Washington, D.C.
 She later stated that though she was glad to be there, she felt that trans women were an "afterthought in the initial planning", and she was cut off by organizers when she tried to say this at the demonstration itself.

 Willis has spoken out strongly on behalf of trans women.
 For example, she has criticized comments by Chimamanda Ngozi Adichie, when Adichie differentiated transgender women from cisgender women.
 Willis called for a boycott of The Breakfast Club radio show after comedian Lil Duval's appearance on the show, during which he joked about killing trans women after discussing the show's previous interviewee, writer Janet Mock, a transgender woman.

 In December 2018, Willis was appointed as executive editor of Out magazine, becoming the first trans woman to lead the publication.
 Willis, along with Neal Broverman, endorsed Elizabeth Warren in the 2020 Democratic Party presidential primaries.
 Later that year in June 2020, Willis was announced as the new Director of Communications for the Ms. Foundation for Women.
 She held that role until January 2021.

 Willis co-founded the collective Gender Liberation Movement (GLM) in early 2023.
 GLM organized the Gender Liberation March in Washington D.C. in support of reproductive and transgender rights amidst anti-LGBTQ legislation and the recent overturning of the constitutional right to have an abortion afforded by Roe v.
 Wade.

 During the Gaza war, Willis attended an anti-war protest and told AP in 2024 that "everyone is thinking about the genocide that is happening in Gaza and Palestine".
 In 2024, Willis was a grand marshal for the NYC Pride March.

-Willis and other GLM activists, among others, stood outside the Supreme Court during the oral arguments for United States v.
+In December 2024, Willis and other GLM activists, among others, stood outside the Supreme Court during the oral arguments for United States v.
 Skrmetti, focused on gender-affirming care for minors under 18 years old.
 Later that week, she was one of 15 activists arrested at a bathroom sit-in at the U.S. Capitol that protested the anti-transgender bathroom bill in the U.S. House of Representatives.

+In February 2026, Willis and 24 other protesters were arrested at a demonstration outside the Department of Health and Human Services.
+The protest, led by the Gender Liberation Movement, was in support of gender-affirming care for trans youth.